xavierog/moulti/Documentation.md

 - `moulti set --step-position=bottom` displays steps at the bottom of the screen
 - `moulti set --step-position=top` displays steps at the top of the screen
+- `moulti set --step-direction=up` displays steps from last to first (new steps are added above existing steps)
+- `moulti set --step-direction=down` displays steps from first to last (new steps are added below existing steps)

 ## Interact with end users through questions